 Educational Studies: Teach Your Career/Community College Teaching, Certificate of Achievement

-This certificate is designed to address the teacher shortage in qualified CTE instructors in the community college and to involve an untapped resource: career professionals who would like to acquire the skills to enable them to teach their career.
-The certificate represents a response to Strong Work Force recommendations, focusing on increasing Increase the pool of qualified CTE instructors, based on the conclusion that there is an urgent need for CTE programs to have more flexibility in hiring industry experts by expanding equivalency processes and definitions.
+This certificate is designed to address the teacher shortage in qualified Career Education instructors in the community college and to involve an untapped resource: career professionals who would like to acquire the skills to enable them to teach their career.
+The certificate represents a response to Strong Work Force recommendations, focusing on increasing Increase the pool of qualified Career Education instructors, based on the conclusion that there is an urgent need for Career Education programs to have more flexibility in hiring industry experts by expanding equivalency processes and definitions.

 The certificate is especially or students who prefer online classes and/or cannot always attend traditional face-to-face classes due to employment, marital status, family responsibilities, distance, and expenses incurred with traditional education schedules.
 All certificate classes are online.

 Especially appropriate for students with an AA and six years of professional experience (or in the process of earning an AA) OR Bachelor's degree and two years of professional experience or students who possess a combination of education and experience that is at least equivalent to the above.

 Possible employment/ illustrative examples: teaching job, community college for an adult with an AA and at least 6 years of professional experience or a BA with two years of professional experience; other teaching areas where traditional credential requirements are waived for experience; tutor; homework “helper”, curriculum developer in area of expertise; camp counselor; outdoor education specialist, depending on area of expertise.